sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

                 A____
     master_____/_____

-Bob creates the branch called B from master as well and in the meantime Alice continues adding commits to branch A and other commits are added to master:
+Bob creates the branch called B from master as well and, in the meantime, Alice continues adding commits to branch A and other commits are added to master:

                 A_________
     master_____/__________
                     \B____

 Alice decides that feature A is ready to become part of `master`, what does she do now?
 First Alice should `pull` master into her branch (note that this should be happening frequently during the development of A to keep A as updated as possible and avoid massive merge conflicts at the end).
-Alice might discover that there are merge conflict which she would have to resolve at this point.
+Alice might discover that there are merge conflicts which she would have to resolve at this point.
 Alice should run all of the available tests (and possibly other checks, more on this in another post) against branch A. Alice could now merge A into master locally and then try to `push` master to the remote.

 ### Branch protection

 Most repositories have protection rules imposed on the main branch.
-This is **not** Git's feature, but it's offered by most if not all hosting providers.
+This is **not** Git's feature, but it's offered by most - if not all - hosting providers.
 This means that after merging A into master locally, if Alice tries to push master to the remote she is going to receive an error.
 Most repositories require your code to be reviewed by one or more people.
 This is to detect any faults, bugs in the code or verify coding standards.
 After all, the more people look at the code, the more problems will be detected.
-Also as you will learn pretty quickly, the earlier you catch a defect in the code, the easier, faster and cheaper it is to fix it.
+Also, as you will learn pretty quickly, the earlier you catch a defect in the code, the easier, faster and cheaper it is to fix it.

 ### Pull requests

 In order to get your code reviewed, code hosting websites like GitHub and BitBucket support a feature called **Pull requests** through their UI and even their own command line tools.
 This provides an accessible way to understand the changes that are about to be introduced to the base (master or any other) branch by the feature branch.
-Usually pull requests allow the reviewer to comment, suggest and request changes to the feature branch because they might believe that something is wrong or simply can be improved.
-Here is a list of all [pull requests](https://github.com/python/cpython/pulls/) that are currently opened for the python's public repository.
+Usually, pull requests allow the reviewer to comment, suggest and request changes to the feature branch because they might believe that something is wrong or simply can be improved.
+Here is a list of all [pull requests](https://github.com/python/cpython/pulls/) that are currently open for python's public repository.
 Feel free to check a few pull requests out and see how people review other people's code!
 You might even want to contribute yourself.

-> Warning: Git does offer a request-pull command but it is not to be confused with the pull requests in this section.
+> Warning: Git does offer a request-pull command, but it is not to be confused with the pull requests in this section.
 You can check [this](https://stackoverflow.com/a/20289778/2942762) answer on StackOverflow to understand the difference.

-Imagine that Alice opened a pull request to merge A into master and after she addressed the requests of the reviewers, the pull request was approved and she was able to merge.
+Imagine that Alice opened a pull request to merge A into master and, after she addressed the requests of the reviewers, the pull request was approved and she was able to merge.

                 A__________
     master_____/___________\___
                     \B_________

-At some point Bob also completes feature B and following the exact same steps, he merges it into master.
-Both are now happy and ready to start on their next challenge (which will probably be to fix the bugs caused by A and B, discovered by the testers but let's not get into this now).
+At some point, Bob also completes feature B and, following the exact same steps, he merges it into master.
+Both are now happy and ready to start on their next challenge (which will probably be to fix the bugs caused by A and B discovered by the testers, but let's not get into this now).

                 A__________
     master_____/___________\_____